Azsimuth/packchart/README.md

 It is worth noting, that the constructed pie chart compares the sizes of the installed packages to the summed size of all packages, not

 ## How to Run:
+Clone or download the repository.
+Change your directory to inside the repository.

 ```
+mkdir tmp/
 bash run.sh <SIZE>
 ```
 where <SIZE> means the minimum size of the packages to be included, in Megabytes.